rohanug21cs/DialogueDome/README.md

 # DialogueDome

-DialogueDome is a real-time chat application that allows users to join different chat rooms, send text messages, and share their current location.
+DialogueDome is a real-time chat application built with Node.js, Express, and Socket.IO.
+It enables users to engage in dynamic conversations by joining different chat rooms, sending real-time text messages, and sharing their current location.
+The application is designed to provide a seamless and interactive chatting experience.

 ## Table of Contents
 - [Features](#features)